CloudLabs-MOC/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_24_ManageTheLifecycleOfExternalUsersInAADIdentityGovernanceSettings .md

 ### Task 1 - Manage the lifecycle of external users in Microsoft Entra Identity Governance settings

-In this task, you will configure Azure AD Identity Governance settings to manage the lifecycle of external users.
+In this task, you will configure Entra ID Identity Governance settings to manage the lifecycle of external users.
 You'll adjust policies to block external users from signing in or remove their guest accounts when they lose access to resources, ensuring proper governance and security of your Azure environment.

 1. Sign in to the https://portal.azure.com/